JeongHan-Bae/JoSon/README.md

 ## About the Name "JoSon"

-The name "JoSon" is a combination of "JoSeon" and "JSON."
-"JoSeon" represents Korea, reflecting the ethnic Korean heritage of the author, JeongHan-Bae.
+The name "JoSon" is derived from the Sino-Korean word "조손," meaning "grandson," which is anglicized as "JoSon."
+This linguistic connection underscores the library's lightweight nature, akin to the significance of a grandchild within familial lineage.
+Furthermore, "JoSon" symbolizes more than just a name; it represents a blend of cultural heritage and technological innovation, reflecting both the author's Korean roots and the modern JSON data format.
+As the child of its creator and the grandchild of his father, "JoSon" pays homage to familial legacy and respect.

-By blending "JoSeon" with "JSON," the widely-used data interchange format, the name "JoSon" pays homage to both Korean culture and the JSON standard.
+In essence, "JoSon" embodies the fusion of tradition and modernity, making it a fitting title for this user-friendly JSON processing library.

 ## License